flesueur/mi-lxc/doc/TUTORIAL.md

 From the isp-a-home machine, open a browser to connect to `http://www.target.milxc`.
 You get to a Dokuwiki page, which is the expected page hosted on target-dmz.

 We are now going to attack from the ecorp AS this unsecured communication between isp-a-home and target-dmz.
 The objective is that the browser, when it wants to connect to the URL `http://www.target.milxc`, actually arrives on the ecorp-infra machine.
-So this BGP attack consists in rerouting packets to the target AS to the ecorp AS (an [example of real BGP hijacking in 2020](https://radar.qrator.net/blog/as1221-hijacking-266asns)):
+So this BGP attack consists in rerouting packets destined to the target AS to the ecorp AS (an [example of real BGP hijacking in 2020](https://radar.qrator.net/blog/as1221-hijacking-266asns)):
 * On the ecorp-router machine: take an IP from the target AS, which will automatically trigger the announcement of this network in BGP (`ifconfig eth1:0 100.80.1.1 netmask 255.255.255.0`)
 * On the ecorp-infra machine: take the IP of `www.target.milxc` (`ifconfig eth0:0 100.80.1.2 netmask 255.255.255.0`)